 Prevention of Significant Deterioration Requirements for Sources in Attainment or Unclassified Areas

-Within a designated attainment or unclassified area, proposed federal major sources and major modifications at federal major sources for the pollutant(s) for which the area is designated attainment or unclassified, must meet the requirements listed below:(4) Air Quality Monitoring:
+Within a designated attainment or unclassified area, proposed federal major sources and major modifications at federal major sources of all regulated pollutants for which the increase in emissions exceeds the netting basis by an amount that is equal to or greater than the SER, except for any pollutant for which the area is otherwise designated, must meet the requirements listed below.
+(1) (a) Preconstruction Air Quality Monitoring:

-(a)(A) When referred to this rule by division 224, the owner or operator of a source must submit with the application an analysis of ambient air quality in the area impacted by the proposed project.
-This analysis, which is subject to the Department's approval, must be conducted for each pollutant potentially emitted at a significant emission rate by the proposed source or modification.
-The analysis must include continuous air quality monitoring data for any pollutant that may be emitted by the source or modification, except for volatile organic compounds.The data must relate to the year preceding receipt of the complete application and must have been gathered over the same time period.
+(A) The owner or operator of a source must submit with the application an analysis of ambient air quality in the area impacted by the proposed project.
+This analysis, which is subject to DEQ's approval, must be conducted for each regulated pollutant potentially emitted at a SER by the proposed source or major modification except as allowed by paragraph (B).

+(i) The analysis must include continuous air quality monitoring data for any regulated pollutant that may be emitted by the major source or major modification, except for volatile organic compounds.

+(ii) The data must relate to the year preceding receipt of the complete application and must have been gathered over the same time period.

+(iii) DEQ may allow the owner or operator to demonstrate that data gathered over some other time period would be adequate to determine that the source or major modification would not cause or contribute to a violation of an ambient air quality standard or any applicable PSD increment.

+(iv) When PM10/PM2.5 preconstruction monitoring is required by this section, at least four months of data must be collected, including the season DEQ judges to have the highest PM10/PM2.5 levels.
+PM10/PM2.5 must be measured using 40 CFR Part 50, Appendices J and L. In some cases, a full year of data will be required.

-(iii) The Department may allow the owner or operator to demonstrate that data gathered over some other time period would be adequate to determine that the source or modification would not cause or contribute to a violation of an ambient air quality standard or any applicable pollutant increment.
-Pursuant to the requirements of these rules, the owner or operator must submit for the Department's approval, a preconstruction air quality monitoring plan.
-This plan must be submitted in writing at least 60 days prior to the planned beginning of monitoring and approved in writing by the Department before monitoring begins.
+(v) Pursuant to the requirements of these rules, the owner or operator must submit for DEQ's approval, a preconstruction air quality monitoring plan.
+This plan must be submitted in writing at least 60 days prior to the planned beginning of monitoring and approved in writing by DEQ before monitoring begins.

-(B) Required air quality monitoring must be conducted in accordance with 40 CFR 58 Appendix B, "Quality Assurance Requirements for Prevention of Significant Deterioration (PSD) Air Monitoring" (July 1, 2000) and with other methods on file with the Department.
+(vi) Required air quality monitoring must be conducted using 40 CFR 58 Appendix A, "Quality Assurance Requirements for SLAMS, SPMs and PSD Air Monitoring" and with other methods on file with DEQ.

+(vii) DEQ may allow the owner or operator to demonstrate that representative or conservative background concentration data would be adequate to determine that the source or major modification would not cause or contribute to a violation of an ambient air quality standard or any applicable PSD increment.

-(C) The Department may exempt the owner or operator of a proposed source or modification from preconstruction monitoring for a specific pollutant if the owner or operator demonstrates that the air quality impact from the emissions increase would be less than the amounts listed below or that modeled competing source concentration (plus General Background Concentration) of the pollutant within the Source Impact Area are less than the following significant monitoring concentrations:
+(B) DEQ may exempt the owner or operator of a proposed major source or major modification from preconstruction monitoring for a specific regulated pollutant if the owner or operator demonstrates that the air quality impact from the emissions increase would be less than the amounts listed below or that modeled competing source concentration plus the general background concentration of the regulated pollutant within the source impact area, as defined in OAR 430 division 225, are less than the following significant monitoring concentrations:

 (i) Carbon monoxide; 575 ug/m3, 8 hour average;